 The Dominican Sisters of San Rafael have a long history in education, health care, and caring ministries to those in need.
 Sponsorship is an ongoing relationship by which the Dominican Sisters influence an institution in a way that furthers the mission of both the institution and the Congregation.
 Some of our historic sponsored institutions flourish today under the direction of lay leaders.
-We currently sponsor three institutions:
+We currently sponsor two institutions:

 Rose Court is a unique community and a dream-come-true in San Francisco.
 It provides truly affordable rental apartments for eighteen families, and a neighborhood childcare center for pre-school children.
 The building was retrofitted primarily with FEMA funds in the aftermath of the 1989 Loma Prieta earthquake.
 The historic site adjacent to and part of St. Rose Academy, an important chapter in the story of Catholic education in San Francisco beginning in 1862.
 The main classroom building was destroyed by the earthquake and the school closed in 1990.
 But our congregation’s desire to minister in the Western Addition neighborhood did not waver.
 Rose Court welcomed its first residents in 2001.
 Sister Cathryn deBack oversaw the entire process and now serves as the Resident Manager.